cncf/toc/README.md

 The TOC has created the following working groups to investigate and discuss the following topics:

+* CI WG chaired by Camille Fournier (https://github.com/cncf/wg-ci)
+* Cluster WG chaired by Bryan Cantrill
 * Storage WG chaired by Ben Hindman
-* CI WG chaired by Camille Fournier
-* Cluster WG chaired by Bryan Cantrill

 Feel free to contact the chair for more information or to join the discussion.